AmingAndrei/violence.website/content/factions/pale/ultraviolet/wolf_tags.md

 [[index|...]]/[[factions]]/[[pale]]/[[ultraviolet]]/wolf_tags.md

-Wolf Tags are a standardized form of personal identification employed by Ultraviolet Operators, functioning both as physical ID and limited-access data storage devices.
+Wolf Tags are a standardised form of personal identification employed by Ultraviolet Operators, functioning both as physical ID and limited-access data storage devices.
 The system is modelled on conventional military dog tags, with the addition of modern technological and accessibility enhancements.

 Physical Description